 Peatswamps play an important role in preventing floods and droughts in surrounding landscapes due to their high water retention capacity.
 The drainage of peat soils lowers the water table and the peat dries and decomposes (rotting process), leading to high carbon emissions.
-An under recognized issue is that this leads to soil subsidence, or lowering of the peat soil.
+This also leads to soil subsidence, or lowering of the peat soil.
 In the tropics this process is very fast due to high temperatures and may result in increased flooding risks and possibly in production loss in agriculture and silviculture in low lying peatlands.

 Quick link: What can we do about it.

 What is soil subsidence exactly?

 Subsidence is the lowering of the soil surface as the result of compaction, consolidation and loss of volume (carbon) due to oxidation and erosion.
 Peat soils comprise of 10% accumulated organic materials and 90% of water.
 They conserve large amounts of carbon through the accumulation of dead roots and other tree material in the peat soil.
 When drained, the peat oxidises and all the peat above the drainage level will eventually be lost.
 In areas with polders and pump-operated drainage the soil will continue to subside below the gravity-drainage limit.

 Subsidence and flooding

 Subsidence and the related flood risk is a well-known and inevitable phenomenon in all places in the world where lowland peatlands have been converted to drainage-dependent land-uses, such as in the UK (Somerset), USA (New Orleans, Everglades), northern Germany, Denmark, and for example the Netherlands where a large part of the highly populated west is situated below sea-level as a result of soil subsidence.

 Subsidence in South-east Asia

-Wetlands International works to raise awareness on this issue in South-east Asia, where as a result of the tropical circumstances subsidence and flood risks will become an even bigger issue than elsewhere in the world as a result of the higher temperature and flood risks are more severe because of the high precipitation.
+In South-east Asia, subsidence and flood risks may become an even bigger issue than elsewhere in the world as a result of the higher temperature and flood risks are more severe because of the high precipitation.